KStateMachine/kstatemachine/docs/index.md

 It is not recommended to use custom generic classes as events and as argument of `DataState`.
 JVM removes difference between generic classes with different argument types, this is known as type erasure.
-So library cannot separate such types from each other.
-When it is necessary to compare instance with some class such comparison will be positive for class parameterized with different types.
+So library cannot separate such types from each other at runtime.
+When it is necessary to check that some object is an instance of a class, such check may be positive for class parameterized with any type.
-So it's easier not to use generic types in such cases.
-Or you must use custom `EventMatcher`s and 'DataExtractor's that will use some additional information to compare such types.
+So it's easier aviod using generic types in such cases.
+You have to use custom `EventMatcher`s and `DataExtractor`'s that will use some additional information to compare such types.
+Or be sure that such invalid comparison never happens.